bargavj/EvaluatingDPML/README.md

 Update the `$lambda` variables accordingly and run `./evaluating_dpml_run.sh $dataset` on terminal.
 Results will be stored in `results/$dataset` folder.

 Run `evaluating_dpml_interpret_results.py $dataset --model=$model --l2_ratio=$lambda` to obtain the plots and tabular results.
 Other command-line arguments are as follows:
-- `--function` prints the plots if set to 1 (default), or gives the membership revelation results if set to 2.
+- `--function` prints the plots if set to 1 (default), or gives the membership revelation results at fixed FPR if set to 2, or gives the membership revelation results at fixed threshold if set to 3.
 - `--plot` specifies the type of plot to be printed
     - 'acc' prints the accuracy loss comparison plot (default)
     - 'shokri_mi' prints the privacy leakage due to Shokri et al. membership inference attack